How to Concatenate with a Line Break in Excel

 Conclusion

-While using a line break in a formula the two things you need to take care of using the CHAR function for the line break and applying “Word Wrap” to the cell.
-From all the above formulas which we have learned here, I believe using TEXTJOIN is the simple and the best way.
+When using a line break in a formula, you need to take care of two things: using the CHAR function for the line break and applying “Word Wrap” to the cell.
+From all the above formulas we have learned here, I believe using TEXTJOIN is the simplest and best way.

-I hope you found this formula tip useful, but you need to tell me one thing now.
+I hope you found this formula tip useful, but you must tell me one thing now.

 Which formula do you think is the best to use?
-Share your views with me in the comment section, I’d love to hear from you, and make sure to share this tip which your friends as well.
+Share your views with me in the comment section.
+I’d love to hear from you.
+Also, make sure to share this tip with your friends.

 14 thoughts on “How to Concatenate with a Line Break in Excel”